devopsgroup-io/catapult/README.md

 # Contributing #

 So you want to contribute...
 Great!
-Open source projects like Catapult Release Management succeed or fail upon the involvement of a thriving community of developers, who often offer various levels of code skills and time commitment.
+Open source projects like Catapult succeed or fail upon the involvement of a thriving community of developers, who often offer various levels of code skills and time commitment.
 Here are some ways you can begin contributing right away, at whatever level is most comfortable for you.

   * Submit a feature
   * Report a bug